Easter In Byzantine Kastoria

 During the holy days of Easter the visitor can enjoy the local customs of the days.

-During the Holy Week and until the second day of the Easter Monday, from 11:00 to 17:00 daily, 3 Byzantine Churches will be open to the public.
+During the Holy Week from Holy Thursday and until Easter Sunday, from 11:00 to 17:00 daily, 3 Byzantine Churches will be open to the public.
 In particular, Ι.Ν.
 Panagia Koumbelidikis 9th century, Ι.Ν.
 Agiou Stefanou 9th Century and Ι.Ν.
 Agion Anargyron 11th century.

 On the Holy Thursday after the Paths, small and great participate in the decoration of the epitaphs of the Holy Temples.